Account Search Logout

 “Please,” Alon chokes out in Latin.
 “I belong to Castor,”

-Aedan grips his erection and smiles.
+Aedan grips his growing arousal.

-You’re not my Owl,” the Roman grunts.
-“But I’ll close my eyes, and you’ll do just fine,”
+“You’re not my Owl,” the Lion grunts.
+“But if I close my eyes, you will be,”

 Ciniod studies her reflection in the glass, her pride stinging from Cassibelanus’s decision to demote her for a sniveling man-cunt.
 There’s no time to revisit such an insult as screams from the cavern tighten her arms.